wu-json/CPSC-458/final-project/README.md

 ## Simulation Tests

-There are a lot of subtle specifics on how a Pokemon battle is managed, so to make sure I didn't introduce bugs anywhere I wrote several unit tests.
+There are a lot of subtle specifics on how a Pokemon battle is managed (e.g, how status ailments/item effects are applied), so to make sure I didn't introduce bugs anywhere I wrote several unit tests.
 These tests are available in `__tests__` in the root directory.
 I wrote these tests using the [Jest](https://jestjs.io/), which is the industry standard testing framework for TypeScript.

 I wrote tests for both the individual Pokemon moves (e.g, Gliscor using Earthquake), as well as for a lot of the utility functions for the `battle` function implementation.
 This ended up being super helpful for catching bugs.
 I also set up a GitHub action on [my repository](https://github.com/wu-json/CPSC-458/tree/main/final-project) to ensure tests would be run every time I committed to main.